erwindeg/reactor-examples/validation.md

 }
 ```

-TheValidationResponse can be any object, like this:
+The ValidationResponse can be any object, like this:
 ```
 public class ValidationResponse {